markonikovic/globalBondTraining/README.md

         1. choose the affiliate(always check if the affiliate has *Limoanywhere*)
         2. Use the button `Manually`.
         3. Send a message asking them if they will accept the job.
-- How to check if a drive is farmed out?
+- How to check if a booking is farmed out?
     - The first indicator is `FOT Type` on Dispatch page.
     - inhouse rides will have `INH Type` on Dispatch page.
     - farmed in rides fill have `FIN Type` on Dispatch page.